autonomoussoftware/documentation/owners_manual/owners_manual.md

 -   **Additional features**

-    -   Initial payments expected to be settled in 15 to 30 seconds --  Settlement times are based on underlying blockchain
+    -   Initial payments expected to be settled in 15 to 30 seconds – Settlement times are based on underlying blockchain

     -   Mass pay -- allowing multiple payments to be sent in one batch

     -   Subscriptions -- allowing for recurring payments between users

-    -   ERC20- and ERC827-compliant[^15]

-        -   The ERC827 extension is the latest standard with enhanced decentralization transfer and security features
+    -   ERC20 compliant with additional custom functionalities

 In this document, we propose Metronome as a new cryptocurrency that uniquely satisfies the above criteria as the world's first self-governing, cross-blockchain cryptocurrency.
 We anticipate that the cryptocurrency and other token communities will devise their own uses for it.